Close Menu

 Instead of taking the toy away or pushing through it, I learned to redirect the frustration.

 I showed him how to look closely at the slot or gently blow into it when he got stuck.
-That small action was enough to break the spiral and bring him back to calm.

 Once he had a way to handle the hard moments, he stopped throwing things and started problem-solving instead.